haiwen/seafile-admin-docs/manual/setup/setup_pro_by_docker.md

 docker pull seafileltd/seafile-pro-mc:12.0-latest
 ```

-When prompted, enter the username and password of the private repository.
-They are available on the download page in the [Customer Center](https://customer.seafile.com/downloads).

 !!! note
+    Since v12.0, Seafile PE versions are hosted on DockerHub and does not require username and password to download.

+!!! note
-    Older Seafile PE versions are also available in the repository (back to Seafile 7.0).
-To pull an older version, replace '12.0-latest' tag by the desired version.
+    Older Seafile PE versions are available private docker repository (back to Seafile 7.0).
+You can get the username and password on the download page in the [Customer Center](https://customer.seafile.com/downloads).

 ### Downloading and Modifying `.env`